Skip to main content

 • High-pressure sales pitches that stress urgency

-• Shortened or misspelled links
+• Links that are shortened or misspelled

 • Emails that don't address you by name